 Virtual Art Galleries

-Raymond has been included in numerous local solo and group shows, most recently including Carnegie Art Center, Queen City Gallery, Hallwalls Contemporary Art Center, and Artspace Buffalo Gallery where he resides.
-His articles reviewing local exhibitions have been published in the Buffalo free press and he is a frequent reader at local poetry venues, as well as a set painter and actor with the Subversive Theater Collective.
+Raymond has been included in numerous local solo and group shows, most recently including Carnegie Art Center, Queen City Gallery, Hallwalls Contemporary Art Center, and Artspace Buffalo Gallery.
+His articles reviewing local exhibitions have been published in the Buffalo free press and he been a frequent reader at local poetry venues, as well as a set painter and actor with the Subversive Theater Collective.